Does Cappuccino Have Caffeine? Is It More Than Regular Coffee?

 Does cappuccino mix have caffeine?

-A cappuccino mix is made from powdered milk, instant coffee, and white sugar and has 45-100 mg of caffeine in a small packet.
-You can also buy the ingredients separately and brew them in hot water.
+A cappuccino mix blends powdered milk, instant coffee, and sugar, packing 45-100 mg of caffeine in a tiny packet.
+Want to try it fresh?
+Simply get the ingredients and brew them in hot water.

 Can you make a cappuccino without caffeine?